 Information on dealing with difficult situations is available here

-With customers under more pressure than normal, it is important that you are prepared for difficult situations and know how to handle them.
+As a result of the significant increase in abuse against retail workers, it is important that you are prepared for difficult situations and know how to handle them.
 Your employer should give you guidance on company procedures for this, but here are some points to remember:

 - Be polite - It can be hard but remaining polite and helpful is the best way to calm down an abusive person.
 Remember your customer service training.